Labour costs are one of the biggest business costs, usually accounting for something between 10-35% of your total revenue.

 Salary sacrifice schemes

 Salary sacrifice schemes take some administration, but you can see significant reductions in wage costs if you implement them successfully.
 For example, offer employees the chance to 'buy' extra holiday by deducting small portions of their monthly pay in exchange for one or several extra days off.

-It's important to note that UK rules around salary sacrifice schemes and NICs are changing, so you won't quite see the same cost savings as you once did.
+It's important to note that UK rules around salary sacrifice schemes and National Insurance Contributions have changed a lot in recent years, so you won't quite see the same cost savings as you once did.

 However, there are definitely still direct and indirect benefits to be gained from offering these types of schemes.